This post may contain affiliate links, for more information see our disclaimer.

 Ticker Symbol: VEA

-This ETF provides exposure to developed markets outside the US.
+This ETF provides exposure to developed markets outside the US and is great for international investing.

 You’ll gain exposure to companies located in Europe, the Pacific region, and Canada.
 It shares some of the same top holdings as VXUS and holds close to 1,000 different securities.